 If you’re a little daunted by the idea of designing your entire site from scratch, you can also rely on Elementor template kits, which are basically pre-made designs for an entire website that you can then just customize to meet your needs.

 Second, Elementor Pro can replace the need for many of the premium plugins that you might be interested in.
-Here’s a list of common extensions that many WordPress users want, and might be tempted to purchase separately:
+Here’s a list of common extensions that many web designers, web developers, and WordPress users in general want, and might be tempted to purchase separately:

 - Landing page builder for conversion-optimized pages.